Alip Pandoyo: Political career

 Alip began his involvement in politics after his retirement.
-He was appointed as the chairman of Golkar in Central Java in 1993 for a five-year term.
+He was appointed the chairman of Golkar in Central Java in 1993 for a five-year term.
 Alip became the speaker of the Central Java Regional People's Representative Council in 1997.
-On the same year, her daughter Liliek Herawati became a member of the People's Representative Council from Central Java.
-As the anti-Suharto movement began to grew larger during that time, Alip was accused of nepotism by the anti-regime demonstrators.
-He eventually conceded and ordered her daughter to resign in 1998.
+On the same year, his daughter Liliek Herawati became a member of the People's Representative Council from Central Java.
+As the anti-Suharto movement began to grow larger during that time, Alip was accused of nepotism by the anti-regime demonstrators.
+He eventually conceded and ordered his daughter to resign in 1998.
 He himself became sympathetic to the movement and began demanding Harmoko, the pro-Suharto Golkar leader, to resign from his position.
 Alip's term as speaker ended in 1999.

 Personal life

 Alip was married to Sri Suryaningsih and had four children.

 Alip died due to heart complications at the Telogorejo Hospital in Semarang on 11 September 2013.
 His body was buried at the Mount Carmel Memorial Park the day after.